 You can prepare sattu at home and add 2 tablespoon of it in water or milk with little sugar to feed baby.

 While preparing baby food, it is important to maintain good hygiene.
-Any contamination can lead to diarrhoea, upset stomach and any other infection.
+Any contamination can lead to diarrhea, upset stomach and any other infection.
 Also try to sterile utensils by heating them to kill the germs.
 Wash your hands before every preparation and feed.

 Feed only freshly prepared food and consume that within 1-2 hours.